T

 Insider tips

-• Take advantage of the free walking tours to get an overview of the Old Town.
+• Take advantage of free walking tours to get acquainted with the city's history.

 Packing highlights